This recent post highlighted the origins of corporate Foreign Corrupt Practices Act enforcement actions in 2018.

 As highlighted in this prior post, members of Congress have also questioned the long time periods associated with FCPA scrutiny.

-Paul Pelletier (former principal deputy chief of the DOJ Criminal Division’s Fraud Section who is currently running for Congress) wrote a dandy 2015 Wall Street Journal editorial titled “The Foreign Bribery Sinkhole at Justice” in which he wrote:
+Paul Pelletier (former Principal Deputy Chief of the DOJ’s Criminal Division) wrote a dandy 2015 Wall Street Journal editorial titled “The Foreign Bribery Sinkhole at Justice” in which he wrote:

 “Absurdly long and costly investigations, however, may cause companies to reassess the value of reporting FCPA violations to the federal government.

 When bribery investigations are publicly resolved in a timely fashion, other businesses can more readily identify ongoing bribery schemes operating within their industry or region and ensure that their anti-bribery compliance programs adequately address those current schemes.
 That opportunity is lost when criminal resolutions drag out for five or more years.
 Deterrence then is principally the size of the monetary penalty.

 The Justice Department needs to do more than churn out resolutions to foreign bribery cases notable only for their record-breaking penalties.
 Rigorous and prompt FCPA enforcement can have a dramatic impact on the insidious and corrosive effect of corruption overseas and provide … restorative justice …”.